huangwx8/DreamboatRPC/README.md

 ### Using Callbacks

-In the above example, the client calls a remote function but does not receive a return value.
+In the above apps, the client calls a remote function but does not receive a return value.
 To write a client program that receives and handles the return value, modify the client code slightly.

 ```cpp
 class AsyncHelloServiceProxy : public HelloServiceBase